oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-images.rst

    .. image:: /user/img/system/config_commerce/product/ImagePreviewGlobal.png
       :class: with-border
+      :alt: Global image gallery options configuration settings

 3. When **Enable Image Preview on Product Listing** is enabled, clicking on the product image on the product listing page in the storefront will open a pop up image gallery, rather than the product page.

    .. image:: /user/img/system/config_commerce/product/ImagePreviewEnabled.png
       :class: with-border
+      :alt: Illustration of the Enable Image Preview on Product Listing option in the storefront

 4. When **Enable Image Preview on Product Listing** is disabled, clicking on the product image on the product listing page in the storefront will open the product page.

    .. image:: /user/img/system/config_commerce/product/ImagePreviewDisabled.png
       :class: with-border
+      :alt: Illustration of the Enable Image Preview on Product Listing option disabled

    .. note:: By default, **Enable Image Preview on Product Listing** is enabled.